Hometown and Country: Munich, Germany

 My internship pays a monthly stipend.
 Plus I can eat for free at its fancy restaurant situated right on the canals.
 I eat a lot of oysters.

 What are your impressions of Amsterdam, Dutch culture, and the Semester in Amsterdam program?

 It's easy to quickly involve yourself in multiple things here.
 The city is welcoming and people are friendly, so I've really enjoyed putting myself out there and meeting people.
 I was even offered a DJ set at a local hip hop bar after talking to the staff.

 I've gotten more out of seeking stuff on my own as opposed to being tied to a group, but I do appreciate living with international students.
 At the university accommodation there are people from 7 different nationalities on my side of the floor alone.

-The Semester in Amsterdam programme offers me just enough guidance to find my way without being restrictive.
-The introduction schedule and advising staff helped me settle in easily and now I'm enjoying my free time to explore and make the most of my time here.
+The Semester in Amsterdam Program offers me just enough guidance to find my way without feeling restrictive.
+The introduction schedule and advising staff helped me settle in easily, and now I'm enjoying my free time to explore and make the most of my time here.